Let’s end bullying in your workplace.

 Your work is important.
 Your business matters.

-Your business can’t be successful if abusive conduct is running rampant.
+Your business can’t be successful if abusive conduct and workplace bullying is running rampant.

-Abusive conduct causes employees to experience anxiety, fear and sadness.
+Abusive conduct and workplace bullying causes employees to experience anxiety, fear and sadness.
 In turn, their work product and quality goes down, they stop being loyal to you, customer service suffers, turnover and absenteeism increase, and your business wastes a lot of resources.
-Ultimately workplace bullying, abusive conduct, unprofessionalism, incivility – whatever you want to call it – hurts your bottom line.
+Ultimately workplace bullying, abusive conduct, un-professionalism, incivility – whatever you want to call it – hurts your bottom line.

 Don’t let bullying spread like an infectious disease.

-It doesn’t happen in a vacuum.
-It isn’t about two people; it’s about your entire organization.
+Abusive conduct doesn’t happen in a vacuum.
+It isn’t about just a bully and the target; it’s about your entire organization.
 Your organization and its culture is what allows bullying and abusive conduct to thrive.